Lewis Burton: Personal life

 Burton began dating television presenter Caroline Flack in August 2019.
 On 12 December 2019, police were called to Flack's flat in London after she allegedly assaulted Burton by hitting him in the head with a lamp; this tabloid allegation was found to be untrue, the object being a mobile phone.
 Burton called the police from Flack's flat and was allegedly "begging for help" from the operator, with Burton saying "she tried to kill me, mate".
 Flack's lawyer alleged during proceedings that Burton did not consider himself a victim, instead describing him as a witness.
 Flack died by suicide in her flat on 15 February 2020.

-Since November 2020, he has been in a relationship with model and entrepreneur Lottie Tomlinson, younger sister of former One Direction star Louis.
-Their son, Lucky, was born in August 2022.
+Since November 2020, he has been in a relationship with model and entrepreneur Lottie Tomlinson, younger sister of One Direction member Louis Tomlinson.
+Their son was born in August 2022.
 They became engaged in November 2023.
-Their daughter, Flossie, was born in January 2025.
+Their daughter was born in January 2025.